 safeTALK is a powerful experience.
 You can expect to feel challenged, empowered, and hopeful.

-Cost – $110 (We offer subsidised places to eligible people)
+Cost – $160 (Limited subsidised places are available to eligible carers)

 Virtually anyone age 16 or older, regardless of prior experience or training, can become an ASIST-trained caregiver.
 Developed in 1983 and regularly updated to reflect improvements in knowledge and practice.
 During the two-day interactive session, participants learn to intervene and help prevent the immediate risk of suicide.
 Over 1,000,000 people have taken the workshop, and studies have proven that the ASIST method helps reduce suicidal feelings for those at risk.